-Why wait for yellow stains to form to deal with them?
+Why wait for sweat stains to form to deal with them?
 Use these tips to stop pit stains at the source:

 Trimming or shaving your pits is another option.

-Grooming your underarms prevents moisture from collecting and mixing with the aluminum in your deodorant.
-Hair collects and retains more moisture than skin.
+Grooming your underarms prevents dirt and bacteria from collecting and mixing with the aluminum in your deodorant.
+Hair collects and retains more moisture and sweat than skin.
 So the less you have under there, the better.
 Keep those pits trimmed and stains at bay.

-Supplements aren't scientifically proven to reduce sweating, but many people have found them helpful.
+Supplements aren't scientifically proven to reduce sweating, but many people find them helpful.

 Here are some natural supplements that can help with sweat: